simon-brooke/post-scarcity/README.md

 #### (exception *message*)

 Throws (returns) an exception, with the specified *message*.
-Note that it is extremely likely this signature will change.
+Note that this doesn't really work at all well, and that it is extremely likely this signature will change.

 #### (get-hash *key* *hashmap*)